codeedog/aws-rest-mongo/README.md

-# sam-app

-**REST API Connection to MONGODB Cloud Atlas**
+# REST API Connection to MONGODB Cloud Atlas

 This project contains source code and supporting files for a **seriously modified** serverless application that you can deploy with the SAM CLI.
-It includes the following files and folders.

 I rebuilt this application with the following goals: